Vickers, da Costa

 Vickers, da Costa was a prominent stockbroking firm of the London Stock Exchange in the City of London, and later also of the New York Stock Exchange and the Tokyo Stock Exchange.
-It was in business from its creation in 1917 until 1986, when after a takeover by Citicorp it was merged into a new firm called Scrimgeour Vickers.
-In 1987, this was closed.
+Established as a successor of the German-Jewish owned firm of Nelke, Phillips & Bendix, which had been threatened with sequestration during the First World War due to its majority ownership by enemy nationals.
+To avoid this action a new company was nominally created by employees of the former firm, to assume its operations and clients.
+The firm was in business from 1917 until 1986, when after a takeover by Citicorp it was merged into a new firm called Scrimgeour Vickers.
+In 1987, its operations closed.

 History

 The firm's founder was (Horace) Cecil Vickers (1882-1944), who had started work in the office of a Licensed Broker in 1895, shortly before his 13th birthday.
 He became a partner in the well-known stockbroking firm of Nelke, Phillips & Bendix of Throgmorton Street, which dealt for King Edward VII.
 The firm had been prominent in the mining share market in the 1890s.

 In 1917, during the First World War, the Committee for General Purposes of the Stock Exchange received objections to the re-election of certain members 'of enemy origin', and Paul Nelke of Nelke, Phillips was deemed to be such a person.
 This precipitated the partners and staff of that firm to seek other ways of undertaking stockbroking business, and a new firm called Vickers, da Costa was founded by Horace Cecil Vickers, Reginald Vickers, David Nunes da Costa (descended from a prominent Hamburg Sephardi family) and JH Millns.
 The firm had its offices at 1, Throgmorton Street in the City of London.
 Jack Churchill, the brother of Winston Churchill, had also been a partner of Nelke, Phillips and thus he joined the new firm, being made a partner in 1921.
 As a consequence, the investment activities of the future prime minister were channeled through the firm.
 Nelke, Phillips did not come to an end, being converted into a merchant bank.

 In 1938, the firm split when the Strauss brothers departed the partnership to form Strauss, Turnbull & Company (which would be bought by Societe Generale in 1986).
 As a result Vickers, da Costa was left with eight partners.